 Yes.
-At the moment a Bronze level support contract includes 10 hours of consulting time, with a Enterprise level one offering up to 100 hours.
+At the moment a Bronze level support contract includes 10 hours of consulting time, with both Enterprise and Enterprise Combined offering up to 100 hours.
 Additional consulting time can be purchased if required on an ad-hoc basis at a reduced rate.
 Please note unused consulting time does not accumulate between contracts, unused time is donated back to the Bouncy Castle project.

 I am interested in FIPS.
 Do support contracts include early access to the FIPS APIs?